We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you do business with this company, the entire process takes place online, including your hearing test.
 This differs from going to a hearing center where you work directly with a specialist who also sells hearing aids onsite.

 The company’s hearing aids are tested by in-house audiologists.
-The devices are also registered with the Food and Drug Administration (FDA).
-While customer experiences with the shopping process are mixed, the streamlined experience could mean a reduced cost for you.
+The devices are also registered with the Food and Drug Administration (FDA) as “self-fitting hearing aids” that don’t require a prescription.
+While customer experiences with the shopping process are mixed, the streamlined experience could mean a lower cost for you.

-But because the entire process happens online, MDHearing may not be the best option for people uncomfortable navigating online interactions.
+But because the whole process happens online, MDHearing may not be the best option for people who are uncomfortable navigating online interactions.

-Keep in mind that the services offered through MDHearing aren’t a substitute for an audiologist in cases of severe hearing loss.
+Additionally, MDHearing’s services are not a substitute for an audiologist in cases of severe hearing loss.

 - Buying through MDHearing may cost less than going through a traditional hearing aid dealer.

-- The entire process is done online, potentially saving you time.
+- The entire process takes place online, potentially saving you time.

 - They offer a free hearing test and product recommendations.

-- There are three different hearing aids available, each at different price points.
+- They offer four different hearing aids at varying price points.

-- In-house audiologists are available for customer support.
+- More than 20 in-house audiologists and licensed hearing instrument specialists are available for customer support.

-- The company offers a 45-day return policy.
+- The company has a 45-day return policy.

-- While the company offers a 90-day warranty, you must purchase a product protection package separately if you want longer coverage.
+- While the company offers a 1-year warranty, you must buy a product protection package separately if you want longer coverage.

 - Insurance is unlikely to cover the cost of your hearing aids.

-- Some customers complain about problems with product returns and long waits to speak with a customer service representative over the phone.
+- Some customers complain about problems with product returns.

-- The free hearing test and product recommendations aren’t a replacement for significant hearing issues that ought to be addressed in person by an audiologist.
+- The free hearing test and product recommendations are not a replacement for a visit to an audiologist in the case of significant hearing issues.

-All MDHearing models are under $2,000 for each set.
+All MDHearing models cost less than $2,000 per set.

-While the company appears to have promotions, such as a buy one, get one free deal to help offset the costs, the Federal Trade Commission advises consumers against buying hearing aids just for these promotions.
+While the company appears to have promotions, such as a buy one, get one free deal to help offset the costs, the National Counsel on Aging advises consumers against buying hearing aids just to take advantage of these promotions.
 Features, fit, and comfort ought to be considered first.

-All products come with a 90-day warranty, and customers are advised to purchase extra protection to help cover their devices.
-Accessories, such as cleaning kits and carrying cases, are all sold separately on the MDHearing website.
+All products come with a 1-year warranty, and customers are advised to purchase extra protection to help cover their devices.
+Accessories, such as cleaning kits and carrying cases, are sold separately on the MDHearing website.

 Can you use insurance to buy MDHearing devices?

-MDHearing offers both PayPal and Affirm as payment methods, both of which may offer financing options.
+MDHearing offers PayPal and Affirm as payment methods, both of which may offer financing options.

-MDHearing currently sells three different types of hearing aids:
+MDHearing currently sells four types of hearing aids:

-All three types have four environmental settings, but each model has different features and price points to consider.
-While the company says their Volt+ hearing aids are the most popular, it’s worth looking at all three models to determine the right device for you.
+All four types have four environmental settings, but each model has different features and a different price point to consider.
+While the company says the Volt Max hearing aids are the most popular, it’s worth looking at all the models to determine the right device for you.

 MDHearing has a 45-day return policy for their products.
 The company strongly encourages customers to give their new hearing aids a try for at least 21 days.
-Their products also have a 90-day warranty.
+The products also have a 1-year warranty.

 To return your MDHearing device, you’ll need a return merchandise authorization from the company.
 You can read more about making a return through their website.